makeabilitylab/physcomp/arduino/piano.md

 OK, we made it through our first digital input lesson.
 Now, let's do something fun with this newfound knowledge!

-In this lesson, we are going to make a simple five-key piano with tactile buttons and a [piezo buzzer](https://www.adafruit.com/product/160).
+In this lesson, we are going to make a simple five-key piano with tactile buttons wired with internal pull-up resistors and a [piezo buzzer](https://www.adafruit.com/product/160).
+Will it be fun?
+Yes!
+Will it produce hi-fidelity music?
+No!

+As a sneak preview, try out our circuit+code in the Tinkercad simulator.
+Click "Start Simulation" and then click on the buttons to hear corresponding notes (yes, the "notes" will sound somewhat abrasive to our ears—more on that below)

 <iframe width="725" height="453" src="https://www.tinkercad.com/embed/dunwYl8U0Uq?editbtn=1" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

-## Outline
-- Show how to make a simple piano

 ## Materials